DenzelBraithwaite/Vault-of-Knowledge/html.md

 The _\<article>_ HTML element represents a self-contained composition in a document, page, application, or site, which is intended to be independently distributable or reusable (e.g., in syndication).
 Examples include: a forum post, a magazine or newspaper article, or a blog entry, a product card, a user-submitted comment, an interactive widget or gadget, or any other independent item of content.

+> "The \<article> element is used to represent something that could be plucked out of your page and dropped into another and still make sense on its own.
+This might be a literal article or blog post, but could also be used for a social media post like a tweet or a Facebook wall post."

 <br>

 #### `<aside>`